 In 1980 Holonyak and his students introduced impurity induced layer disordering (IILD) by intermixing the higher and lower energy gap layers of a quantum well crystal.
 IILD led to more reliable lasers, ideal for DVD players and CD-RAM drives.
 In 1990 he created native aluminum oxide technology, which has made vertical-cavity surface emitting lasers (VCSELs) practical for copy machines, laser printers and other communications.

 Holonyak, born in Zeigler, Ill., received his BS (1950), MS (1951), and PhD (1954) in electrical engineering at the University of Illinois.
 Following military service and work at Bell Labs and General Electric, he returned to his alma mater in 1963 at the persuasion of his mentor, John Bardeen.
-He continues his research there today, and has advised 60 graduate students—eight have been elected to the National Academy of Engineering and many are now leaders in the optoelectronics industry.
+He has advised 60 graduate students—eight have been elected to the National Academy of Engineering and many are now leaders in the optoelectronics industry.

 On April 20, 2005 Holonyak received the Order of Lincoln Medallion in Edwardsville, IL, which is awarded annually to six outstanding people who were born or have lived in Illinois.
 Holonyak was recognized for his light-emitting diode and semiconductor laser technology.